Ulrich Meyer-Bothling: Professional work

 For his research on T-Lymphocyte subsets in Myasthenia gravis Meyer-Bothling received a PhD (magna cum laude) from the University of Hamburg.

 From 1990 to 1992 Meyer-Bothling was a research fellow at the Nuffield Laboratory of Ophthalmology in Oxford.
 He was awarded a Master of Science from the University of Oxford for exploring the role of serotonin and related substances in the regulation of intraocular pressure.

 His clinical residency was spent at the University of Hamburg, where he left in 1997 as a specialist in retinal surgery.
 He became one of three partners in a large day surgery centre in Hamburg.
 This practice of three eye surgeons performed over 3000 surgical procedures every year.

 In 2000 Meyer-Bothling left Hamburg to do further clinical work and research as a fellow at Moorfields Eye Hospital in London.

-At the age of 38, he was appointed Consultant Ophthalmic Surgeon by Ashford and St. Peter’s Hospitals NHS Trust, where he runs speciality services in cataract, glaucoma and diabetic retinopathy.
-Meyer-Bothling has a wide referral base for his private practice, which operates from various locations in West London and Surrey.
+In 2002 he was appointed Consultant Ophthalmic Surgeon by Ashford and St. Peter’s Hospitals NHS Trust, where he runs speciality services in cataract, glaucoma and diabetic retinopathy.
+Meyer-Bothling has a wide referral base for his private practice, which operates from various locations in Surrey, Middlesex and West London.

-In 2008 Meyer-Bothling was appointed Clinical Director of the Diabetic Retinopathy Screening Service in Surrey.
+In 2008 Meyer-Bothling was appointed Clinical Director of the Diabetic Retinopathy Screening Service in Surrey, a post which he held for several years.

-Meyer-Bothling has published his basic science research, in his early years mainly glaucoma related (Neurobiology of Serotonin), later he published mainly clinical research.
-He co-authored the standard textbook "Emergency Medicine" (ophthalmology section), which is now in its fourth edition, and the OPHDA Ophthalmology databank.
+Meyer-Bothling has published his scientific research, in his early years predominantly glaucoma related (Neurobiology of Serotonin), later he published mainly clinical research.
+He co-authored the standard textbook "Emergency Medicine" (ophthalmology section), which is now in its fifth edition, and the OPHDA Ophthalmology databank.